eicrud/eicrud/docs/client/operations.md

     Non-admin [roles](roles.md) are not allowed to perform batch operations unless [maxBatchSize](../configuration/limits.md#crudsecurityrights) is specified in the service security.

 !!! note
-    If the provided array exceeds the max batch size, the client will split it and call the server as many times.
+    Batch operations make use of the [ClientOptions](./options.md)->`batchSize`.
+If the provided array exceeds that limit, the client will split it and perform multiple requests.

 ## Read Operations